pauldmccarthy/fsleyes/userdoc/customising.rst

 a custom colour map.

-FSLeyes can read in two types of colour map files, described below:
+FSLeyes can read in two types of colour map files, both described below:

  - :ref:`RGB files <customising_rgb_colour_map_files>`, which simply contain a
    list of RGB values